eseetao/Ad-Hoc-Network-Project/README.md

 The main technical challenge of this project is getting the currently generated rectangle to trim based on overlap with other previous rectangles.

-The plots of varying dimensions are shown in the figures below.
+### The plots of varying dimensions are shown in the figures below:

 10 x 10